Democrito/repositorios/Sensors/I2C/LCD/readme.md

 4.)
 Nibble low "1" + control (enable = 0, RS = 1, others fixed)  At this point, the LCD picks up that nibble low, the "1", because it has "noticed" the change in the pin enable .

-RS is not fixed, simply RS=1 means that we send a character (as in the example) and not a command, if so then RS=0.
+RS is not fixed, simply RS=1 means that we send a character (as in the example) and not a command, if were so then RS=0.

 The module I designed automates all these processes.
 For this I used 3 1-bit counting machines.
 There are two counting machines that automate these 4 steps, then a third one, also 1 bit, that takes care of the arrival of an external data or command (for example, from the serial port).
 And the last 4-bit counting machine is only used to load the configuration.